Know your Employee Rights & Find the Best Unpaid Wages Lawyer in California

-California Minimal Wage: employees in California should get paid the minimum salary as required by California State law, whether they're paid by the hour, by commission, by a bonus, or by way of salary.
+California Minimal Wage: employees in California should get paid the minimum salary as required by California State law, whether they're paid by the hour, by the commission, by a bonus, or by compensation.

-double the ordinary rate of pay for all hours labored over 12 hours in a workday.
+double the ordinary pay rate for all workday hours labored over 12 hours.

-If a employee works 7 days in a workweek, the worker should be paid:
+If an employee works 7 days in a workweek, the worker should be paid:

 1.5 times the regular pay for the first eight hours on the seventh day, and

-double the regular rate of pay for all hours labored over eight hours on the seventh day.
+double the regular pay rate for all hours labored over eight hours on the seventh day.

-However, extra time laws do not observe to all workers and certain workers, along with home workers and farm workers, are covered by using one of a kind extra time legal guidelines.
+However, extra time laws do not observe all workers, and certain workers, along with home workers and farm workers, are covered by using one-of-a-kind spare time legal guidelines.

-Hourly Wages promised: Your company has to pay you the wages promised.
-The labor Commissioner enforces all wages a business owes, not just minimum salary.
-For example, if your company promised to pay you $15 and instead paid you $10, you may file a wage claim for the unpaid amount of $5 per hour.
+Hourly Wages Promised: Your company has to pay you the wages promised.
+The Labor Commissioner enforces all wages a business owes, not just the minimum salary.
+For example, if your company promised to pay you $15 instead of $10, you may file a wage claim for the unpaid $5 per hour.

-Meal and rest breaks: For the most part, employees in California need to acquire an uninterrupted 30-minute unpaid meal length for each five hours labored and a paid 10-minute break for every four hours worked.
+Meal and Rest Breaks: For the most part, employees in California need to acquire an uninterrupted 30-minute unpaid meal length for every five hours labored and a paid 10-minute break for every four hours worked.

 You are entitled to a break even in case you work less than four hours.
 Certain workers which include domestic employees and farm workers have different benefits under the law.

-Deductions from pay: Except for withholdings under California law (such as social security tax), your company might not withhold or deduct wages out of your paycheck.
-Common violations to this law committed by employers are deductions deductions for uniforms or gear needed to perform your job.
+Deductions from pay: Except for withholdings under California law (such as social security tax), your company might not withhold or deduct wages from your paycheck.
+Common violations of this law committed by employers are deductions for uniforms or gear needed to perform your job.

-Compensation of Expenses Incurred: You have to get compensation for all costs reasonably essential for to perform your job duties.
-For example, your company needs to pay for tools and components required to perform your job and need to provide mileage compensation in case you use your personal automobile for work.
-However, if you earn at least two times the minimum salary, your agency can require you to offer sure hand equipment customarily used to your occupation.
+Compensation of Expenses Incurred: You must get compensation for all reasonably essential costs for performing your job duties.
+For example, your company needs to pay for the tools and components required to complete your job and provide mileage compensation if you use your automobile.
+However, if you earn at least two times the minimum salary, your agency can require you to offer sure hand equipment customarily used in your occupation.

-Reporting Time Pay: If you report to work expecting certain number of work hours in your schedule, but receive less than half of of your ordinary hours, you should nonetheless be paid for as a minimum half of your regular hours (for a minimum of as a minimum 2 hours).
+Reporting Time Pay: If you report to work expecting a certain number of work hours in your schedule but receive less than half of your ordinary hours, you should nonetheless be paid for as a minimum of half of your regular hours (for a minimum of as a minimum 2 hours).

-For example, a farm worker who reports to work for an eight-hour shift and only works for 1 hour needs to receive 4 hours of pay—1 for the hour worked, and 3 as reporting time pay, so that the employee gets pay for at least half of of the expected eight-hour shift.
+For example, a farmworker who reports working an eight-hour shift and only works for 1 hour needs to receive 4 hours of pay—1 for the hour worked and three as reporting time pay so that the employee gets to pay for at least half of the expected eight-hour shift.

-Split Shift premium: If you work more than two shifts in a workday with an unpaid break of an hour or more, your company may be required to pay a “a shift premium”, this is assessed and calculated based on your rate of pay.
+Split Shift premium: If you work more than two shifts in a workday with an unpaid break of an hour, your company may be required to pay a "they shift premium"; this is assessed and calculated based on your rate of pay.

-Final Checks at Termination: If your company fires you, you ought to get hold of your final paycheck on your final day.
-If you are not paid while your job ends, you'll be entitled to receive an additional salary of a day's wages for every day your organization withholds your very last paycheck, for as much as 30 days.
+Final Checks at Termination: If your company fires you, you should get ahold of your final paycheck on your last day.
+If you are not paid while your job ends, you'll be entitled to receive an additional salary of a day's wages for every day your organization withholds your last paycheck for as many as 30 days.

-Bounced Checks Penalties: If your employer writes you a check that is back for lack of funds, you have got a proper to receive penalties of as much as 30 days' wages similarly to the quantity of the check.
+Bounced Checks Penalties: If your employer writes you a check that is back for lack of funds, you have got proper to receive penalties of as much as 30 days' wages similar to the quantity of the check.

 1. Check the dates

-You must report claims for violations of minimal wage, overtime, illegal deductions from pay or unpaid reimbursements within 3 years.
+You must report claims for violations of a minimal wage, overtime, illegal deductions from pay, or unpaid reimbursements within 3 years.

-You have to record claims based on an verbal arrangement to pay extra than minimal wage within 2 years.
+You must record claims based on verbal arrangements to pay more than a minimum wage within 2 years.

 You should record claims based on a written agreement within four years.

-2. Consult With A Pre-Screened California Employment Lawyer
+2. Consult With A Pre-Screened Unpaid Wages Lawyer in California

-Find a reputable employment lawyer who is well versed in California Labor laws.
+Find a reputable lawyer who is well-versed in California Labor laws.
 You can get a very good idea of what legal actions you can take during a free case evaluation.

-Each case is different and your unique circumstances will affect the outcome of your case so it's better to be well informed by getting legal advice.
-In some cases, you may be able to file a law suit against several defendants.
-Your employment lawyer will conduct an investigation of potential defendants responsible for your legal claim.
+Each case is different, and your unique circumstances will affect the outcome of your case, so it's better to be well-informed by getting legal advice.
+In some cases, you may be able to file a lawsuit against several defendants.
+Your lawyer will investigate potential defendants responsible for your legal claim.

-Gather any files you have to prove your claim, which include paychecks or stubs, time sheets, calendars or notes about your work hours.
-The more documentation, the better.
-A complete file will help your employment lawyer support your claim.
+Gather any files you have to prove your claim, which includes paychecks or stubs, timesheets, calendars, or notes about your work hours: the more documentation, the better.
+A complete file will help your Unpaid Wages Lawyer in California support your claim.

 California employment laws protect all people regardless of immigration status.
 The California Commissioner accepts complaints from any employee who performed any job in California.

-The easiest and most effective way to file a claim is by retaining your own employment lawyer in Los Angeles.
-You don't have to pay any legal fees up front and our case can be analyzed free of charge.
-Your Los Angeles employment lawyer will work with the California Commissioner to make sure your employee rights are protected.
+The easiest and most effective way to file a claim is by retaining your Unpaid Wages Lawyer in California.
+You don't have to pay any legal fees upfront, and our case can be analyzed free of charge.
+In addition, your Unpaid Wages Lawyer in California will work with the California Commissioner to protect your employee rights.

 3. When Will I Get Paid?

 It depends on how and when you file your claim.
-Many claims settle and you receive your agreement either when you sign the settlement agreement or primarily based on the agreed date of payment.
+Many claims settle, and you receive your agreement either when you sign the settlement agreement or primarily based on the agreed payment date.

-If your case does no settle, the hearing and final decision may take longer.
-In case you win and your company does now not pay, you have different options for collecting your award even requesting that the Sheriff seize your organization's assets (consisting of financial institution accounts, equipment, or inventory).
+The hearing and final decision may take longer if your case does not settle.
+However, if you win and your company does not pay, you have different options for collecting your award, even requesting that the Sheriff seize your organization's assets (consisting of financial institution accounts, equipment, or inventory).

-Your case should not have an effect on your coworkers.
-Other employees who have experienced the the same wage violations will not get their unpaid wages except when they file their own claims.
+Your case should not affect your coworkers.
+Other employees who have experienced the same wage violations will not get their unpaid wages except when they file their claims.

-5. What if my boss fires, demotes or punishes me for submitting this claim?
-California regulation prohibits employers from retaliating towards workers for imposing place of job rights. if your company retaliates against you, you must report the retaliation by visiting this link.
+California regulation prohibits employers from retaliating toward workers for imposing place of job rights.
+If your company retaliates against you, you must report the retaliation by visiting this link.